dumbie/ScreenCaptureDLL/Readme.md

 - -Gamma=1.00 (Adjust capture gamma)

 ## Features
-- Save screencapture as BMP, JPG, PNG or JXR.
+- Save screencapture as JXR, PNG, JPG, BMP, TIF or HEIF.
-- HDR to SDR tonemapping through shader.
+- HDR to SDR tonemapping through shader when needed.

 ## Known issues
 - Some content with HDR or DRM might not be captured.